Gabrieltgaldino/NRG_QT/docs/source/installation/nrgsuite.rst

 #.
 A prompt will appear to choose a directory for the installed plug-in.
 We recommend using the suggested path

 #.
 If the plugin has been installed correctly it will appear in the "Plugin" tab.
-Clicking on NRGSuite_Qt will open the plugin
+Clicking on NRGSuite-Qt will open the plugin

     .. image:: /_static/images/installation/installation_end.png
         :alt: An example image